 Taijutsu is commonly associated with the schools that supposedly teach Ninjutsu, although there are many ryuha with no relation to Ninjutsu that have Taijutsu in their curriculum.
 Asayama Ichiden Ryu is just one example, there are far too many to list them all.
 Taijutsu was used by Bushi/Samurai, some Ninja also used their own version of Taijutsu.

-- Taijutsu (Unarmed self-protection)
+- Taijutsu (Unarmed fight or body skill)

 - Junan Taiso (Body Conditioning)